To disconnect a data center group or network fault domain from the Internet, you can remove its egress point.

 If you want to remove an active egress point that is paired with a stand-by egress point, you must swap the egress points or remove the stand-by egress point.

-You are redirected to the Network Topology view for this data center group.
-You can see a diagram of the current network topology, which depicts the participating virtual data centers with their network fault domains, the egress points if configured, and the traffic routes.
+The Network Topology view for this data center group opens.
+The diagram of the current network topology displays the participating VDCs with their network fault domains, the egress points, if configured, and the traffic routes.

 - If you are removing an egress point from a network fault domain configuration, on the network topology diagram, select the network fault domain of the target egress point.